karlhulme/jsonotron/workspaces/jsonotron-codegen/readme.md

 typically be required for any enums that are to be presented to the user, such as in a drop-down.
 These should be requested on first use and then cached.

+Capitalization for the typescript code generation has proved difficult to choose.
+There are various style guides from large tech companies that do not agree, but there does not seem to be an authoritative reference.
+Having tried a lot of different variants, none of them are consistently satisfying becuase javascript does not in fact support constants (or enums) in the sense established by other languages.
+However there is a convention for uppercase characters to denote values that will not change, which is reflected in the types produced by this lib.

 ## Continuous Deployment

 Any pushes or pull-requests on non-main branches will trigger the test runner.